 Workers’ compensation and unemployment insurance are “labor insurance,” to which directors are not entitled.
 The employer is responsible for 100% of workers’ compensation premiums and more than 50% of unemployment insurance premiums.

 Employment income, such as salary income, is subject to national income tax and local inhabitants tax.
 National income tax applies at progressive rates of depending on the income amount.
 Local inhabitants tax applies at a flat rate.
 The rate is set locally.

 Why Globalization Partners

-Establishing a branch office or subsidiary in Japan to engage a small team is time consuming, expensive and complex.
+Establishing a branch office or subsidiary in Japan to engage a small team is time-consuming, expensive and complex.
 Japanese labor law has strong worker protections, requiring great attention to detail and an understanding of local best practices.
 Globalization Partners makes it painless and easy to expand into Japan.
 We can help you hire your candidate of choice, handle HR matters and payroll, and ensure that you’re in compliance with local laws, without the burden of setting up a foreign branch office or subsidiary.
-Our Japan PEO and Global Employer of Record Platform provides you piece of mind so that you can focus on running your business.
+Our Japan PEO and Global Employer of Record model provides you peace of mind so that you can focus on running your company.

 If you would like to discuss how Globalization Partners can provide a seamless employee leasing or PEO solution for hiring employees in Japan, please contact us.